 September 2012 - May 2015

 The first job of your scientist resume is to make a professional first impression and that comes down to your layout and design.
 Certainly, a recruiter may read over your qualifications if your presentation isn’t pleasing to the eye, but why take that chance?

 Keep in mind that legibility takes precedence over cramming that one last skill or achievement into this one- or two-page document.
 Use easy-to-read fonts and choose no more than two.

 Create a header that stands out with a splash of color or a bold face for your name.
 Include the best phone number and email address to use to contact you.
 You want recruiters to quickly be able to schedule that all-important interview.

 If your text looks too dense, try altering the lengths of your bulleted items to create some white space.
 The eye tends to wander past big blocks of type without settling in for a read.

-You can get a head start on your layout with the expertly-designed resume templates
+You can get a head start on your layout with the expertly-designed resume templates we offer.